flowershow/flowershow-app/docs/syntax.md

 ### Soft Line Break (line break within the same paragraph)

-A soft line break happens is just a newline in your editor.
-Markdown treats it as a space unless you explicitly force a break.
+A soft line break is just a newline in your editor and markdown treats it as a space.

 ```md
 Line one